basti564/Oculess/README.md

 ## PLEASE READ [COMMON ISSUES](https://github.com/basti564/Oculess#common-issues) **BEFORE** CREATING A NEW ISSUE ON THIS REPO!
 **If you can't find Oculess in "Unknown Sources", check "Company Managed"**

+> **PROCEED WITH CAUTION**
+> Removing accounts and/or setting the device owner may render devices unusable (until factor reset) on newer Quest firmwares.

 ## Features
 - [Disable Telemetry Apps](https://github.com/basti564/Oculess#disable-telemetry-apps)
 - [Enable Audio in Background](https://github.com/basti564/Oculess#enable-background-audio)
 - (v41 or lower) [Log Out OF Oculus / FaceBook account](https://github.com/basti564/Oculess#full-account-logout--disable-most-fb-stuff-disable-device-companion)

 > **Note**
 > The setup process for newer versions is quite involved, but it should not take too long if you follow the guide, and only needs to be performed once.